mmbman/Katagiri/1983-08-24-Blue-Cliff-Record-Case-46-Talk-2.md

 > For the moment I leave aside wondrous functioning in all directions.
 How is it when he leaves that very instant?

 Well, it’s very difficult to explain how is it when he leaves that very instant.
-At the very moment of time only, then that is a place and that is a time and space which you can turn over your life 360 degrees.
-“How is it when he leaves that very instant” – how can you explain this?
+At the very moment of time only, that is a place and that is a time and space which you can turn over your life 360 degrees.
+“How is it when he leaves that very instant?” – how can you explain this?
 That’s pretty hard.
 But here is a case, [an] example.
 That’s why it says,

 > To test I am citing this old case: look!

-But “he leaves that very instant” means without being involved in the idea of the very moment of time you can experience religious transformation.
+But “he leaves that very instant” means without being involved in the idea of the very moment of time [where] you can experience religious transformation.
 Because it is nothing but practice, continuous practice.
 Continuous [walking], continuous running, without stop.
 This is life.

-So if you leave that moment, that moment [in] which you are [always] running, which you are walking constantly, it’s very difficult to explain.
+So if you leave that moment, that moment [in] which you are [always] running, [in] which you are walking constantly, it’s very difficult to explain.
 Of course we can explain, but it’s very difficult.
-But here is a good example.
-That’s why this koan gives us an example.
+[Yet] here is a good example; that’s why this koan gives us an example.

 #### 27:24